-The intent of the working capital fund is to effectively manage and address current ongoing financial obligations such as budgeted expenses and agency and community services payments.
-The working capital funding basis is \$561,563 and \$705,866, respectively, for the years ended December 31, 2020 and 2019.
-The Working Capital reserve fund is fully funded.
+The intent of the working capital reserve fund is to effectively manage and address current ongoing financial obligations such as budgeted expenses and agency and community services payments.
+The working capital reserve funding basis is \$572,488 and \$561,563 respectively, for the years ended December 31, 2021 and 2020.
+The Working Capital Fund is fully funded.